farisachugthai/dotfiles/unix/.config/nvim/annotations.md

 ## VimScript Struggles

-" don't know what i'm doing wrong here but only recently started learning viml "if g:textwidth == 0             " Basically saying is it ever unset?
-Set it 100
-    "setlocal colorcolumn = 100
-"elseif                          " how do we check that a variable is set to a non-zero integer?
+" don't know what i'm doing wrong here but only recently started learning viml if g:textwidth == 0             " Basically saying is it ever unset?
+Set it 100 "setlocal colorcolumn = 100 elseif                          " how do we check that a variable is set to a non-zero integer?
    "setlocal colorcolumn+=1
-"else                            " Don't actually think this part does anything?
+else                            " Don't actually think this part does anything?
    "setlocal colorcolumn=+1
-"endif
+endif

 ### Vimscript making syscalls